brianconroy/plague/case_study/data/data_dictionary.md

 * **X**: matrix of covariates and intercept along with the first and second principal components of the PRISM climatic dataset.
 * **prism_rasters**: rasters of the first and second principal components of the PRISM climatic dataset.

 The ordering of values in Y_loc, Y_pos, and Y_neg corresponds to the indices of grid cells in the PRISM rasters.
-For instance, if you wish to visualize counts of sampling events, or of collelcted rodents,on the raster defining the study region, apply the following:
+For instance, if you wish to visualize counts of sampling events, or of collelcted rodents, on the raster defining the study region, apply the following:

 ```
 library(raster)
 library(sp)

+plague_data <- readRDS('plague_data_simulated.rds')
+prism_rasters <- plague_data$prism_rasters
+Y_loc <- plague_data$Y_loc
+Y_pos <- plague_data$Y_pos

 # use the first raster layer for the study region
 study_region <- prism_rasters[[1]]